 We've got some great tips coming your way on how to set goals, how to keep your goals, and we've even got some great ideas for goals you should consider setting!
 So get comfy, grab some chocolate, and let's talk about some goal setting!

 WHY IT'S IMPORTANT TO SET GOALS

 The New Year is a great opportunity to pause and reflect on what has been and think about what will be.
-Most of us set some resolutions in place to help stretch ourselves to become better people, but the challenge with resolutions is that they can be quickly forgotten.
+Most of us set some resolutions in place to help stretch ourselves to become better people, but the challenge with resolutions is they can be quickly forgotten.